 The research was conducted by a team of archaeologists from the University of East Anglia between 2002 and 2009 in the territory, which is partially controlled by Morocco and the Sahrawi Arab Democratic Republic.

-The findings, as reported by Live Science, were published in the The Archaeology of Western Sahara: A Synthesis of Fieldwork book.
+The findings, as reported by Live Science, were published in The Archaeology of Western Sahara: A Synthesis of Fieldwork book.

 The team of archaeologists discovered that the stone assemblages come in a variety of ways, shaping crescents, circles, straight lines, and sometimes being piled in heaps.